-‘Bachelorette’, Lauren Burnham Flashes Bra In Pregnancy Instagram Photo
+‘Bachelorette’ Lauren Burnham Flashes Bra In Pregnancy Instagram Photo

 Bachelor Nation may well need to rename itself to “Bachelor Babies.”
 January 2019 saw Lauren Burnham and Arie Luyendyk Jr. tie the knot in a romantic Hawaiian wedding covered by People.
 Burnham announced her pregnancy prior to the wedding.

-On March 20, 2019, Lauren updated her Instagram with a pregnancy shot that left little to the imagination.
-Her ‘Lively’ black bra is, as per Lauren’s caption, the “only thing that fit me rn.”
+On March 20, Lauren updated her Instagram with a pregnancy shot that left little to the imagination.
+Her Lively black bras are, as per Lauren’s caption, the “only thing that fit me rn.”
 With a very prominent baby bump, this Bachelor contestant is now happily married and well into her pregnancy.

 One fan commented hoping that she could “look as amazing” as Burnham if ever pregnant.
 While Bachelor Nation pregnancies have made recent headlines from the likes of Bekah Martinez, few come high-profile enough to have their own Instagram account.
 As E!
 News reports, Burnham and Luyendyk’s unborn child has had a presence on the platform since November 2018.
 It even comes with “from the womb” updates.